bootstrap-styled/bootstrap-styled/docs/prerequisite.md

-If you don't have them, install all the `peerDependencies` in your project:
+If you don't have them, install the required `peerDependencies` in your project:

 ```bash
 $ $PACKAGE_PEERS